José Gaspar Rodríguez de Francia Biography

 Born In: Yaguarón

-Jose Gaspar Rodriguez de Francia was one of Paraguay’s first leaders after its independence; he was a supreme dictator of the country for 26 years.
-Ruling from 1814 until his death in 1840, he succeeded in establishing a strong, secure, and independent nation all by himself, at a time when Paraguay's continued existence as an individual country seemed doubtful.
-Born to an artillery officer, he was trained in theology and after serving as a professor for several years, he became a lawyer to help the less privileged, finally entering politics.
-He became a member of the cabildo (Paraguayan administrative council) and was later appointed as Secretary to the National Junta that had overthrown Spanish rule in 1811.
-Two years later, he was elected as the country’s sole leader, and in 1816, became the supreme dictator of Paraguay for life.
-He was a competent and an honest ruler but was terribly harsh.
-Despite his shortcomings, he was tremendously popular with the lower classes and in order to keep his country independent, he banned all foreign commerce.
-With all his inadequacies, he was one of the greatest figures in Paraguayan history and is remembered for his remarkable contribution to the development of his nation
+José Gaspar Rodríguez de Francia was one of Paraguay’s first leaders after its independence; he served as the supreme dictator of the country for 26 years.
+Ruling from 1814 until his death in 1840, he succeeded in establishing a strong, secure, and independent nation at a time when Paraguay's continued existence as an independent country seemed doubtful.
+Born to an artillery officer, he was trained in theology, and after serving as a professor for several years, he became a lawyer to help the less privileged, eventually entering politics.
+He became a member of the cabildo (Paraguayan administrative council) and was later appointed Secretary to the National Junta, which had overthrown Spanish rule in 1811.
+Two years later, he was elected as the country’s sole leader, and in 1816, he became the supreme dictator of Paraguay for life.
+He was a competent and honest ruler but was also known for his harshness.
+Despite his shortcomings, he was tremendously popular with the lower classes, and in order to keep his country independent, he banned all foreign commerce.
+Despite his inadequacies, he is regarded as one of the greatest figures in Paraguayan history and is remembered for his remarkable contributions to the development of his nation.

 Quick Facts